 The century-scale climate–carbon cycle response to a CO2 removal from the atmosphere is not always equal and opposite to the response to a CO2 emission (medium confidence).
 For simultaneously cumulative CO2 emissions and removals of greater than or equal to 100 PgC, CO2 emissions are 4 3% more effective at raising atmospheric CO2 than CO2 removals are at lowering atmospheric CO2.
 The asymmetry originates from state-dependencies and non-linearities in carbon cycle processes and implies that an extra amount of CDR is required to compensate for a positive emission of a given magnitude to attain the same change in atmospheric CO2.
 The net effect of this asymmetry on the global surface temperature is poorly constrained due to low agreement between models (low confidence). {5.6.2.1; Figure 5.35}

-Wide-ranging side-effects of CDR methods have been identified that can either weaken or strengthen the carbon sequestration and cooling potential of these methods and affect the achievement of sustainable development goals (high confidence).
-Biophysical and biogeochemical side-effects of CDR methods are associated with changes in surface albedo, the water cycle, emissions of CH4 and N2O, ocean acidification and marine ecosystem productivity (high confidence).
-These side-effects and associated Earth system feedbacks can decrease carbon uptake and/or change local and regional climate, and in turn limit the CO2 sequestration and cooling potential of specific CDR methods (medium confidence).
+Wide-ranging side effects of CDR methods have been identified that can either weaken or strengthen the carbon sequestration and cooling potential of these methods and affect the achievement of sustainable development goals (high confidence).
+Biophysical and biogeochemical side effects of CDR methods are associated with changes in surface albedo, the water cycle, emissions of CH4 and N2O, ocean acidification and marine ecosystem productivity (high confidence).
+These side effects and associated Earth system feedbacks can decrease carbon uptake and/or change local and regional climate, and in turn limit the CO2 sequestration and cooling potential of specific CDR methods (medium confidence).
 Deployment of CDR, particularly on land, can also affect water quality and quantity, food production and biodiversity, with consequences for the achievement of related sustainable development goals (high confidence).
 These effects are often highly dependent on local context, management regime, prior land use, and scale of deployment (high confidence).
 A wide range of co-benefits are obtained with methods that seek to restore natural ecosystems or improve soil carbon (high confidence).
 The biogeochemical effects of terminating CDR are expected to be small for most CDR methods (medium confidence). {5.6.2.2; Figure 5.36; Cross-Chapter Box 5.1}

 Solar radiation modification (SRM) would increase the global land and ocean CO2 sinks (medium confidence) but would not stop CO2 from increasing in the atmosphere, thus exacerbating ocean acidification under continued anthropogenic emissions (high confidence).
 SRM acts to cool the planet relative to unmitigated climate change, which would increase the land sink by reducing plant and soil respiration and slow the reduction of ocean carbon uptake due to warming (medium confidence).
 SRM would not counteract or stop ocean acidification (high confidence).
 The sudden and sustained termination of SRM would rapidly increase global warming, with the return of positive and negative effects on the carbon sinks (very high confidence) {4.6.3; 5.6.3}